What Is a DDoS Attack? Types, Impact, and DNS Protection

 # Consider lowering to 300 (5 minutes) before expected high-risk periods4.
 Consider Multi-Provider DNS

-For critical domains, running DNS with two independent providers eliminates the single point of failure.
-If one provider is overwhelmed, the other continues answering queries.
-NS records from both providers are published at the registrar, and resolvers automatically fail over.
+For critical domains, running DNS with two independent providers reduces provider-level single points of failure.
+If one provider is overwhelmed, the other can continue answering queries as resolvers retry other delegated NS records.
+Keep record data and DNSSEC state consistent across both providers.

 5. Enable DNSSEC